sasoria/astro-microfrontends-error-boundary/README.md

 # astro-microfrontends-error-boundary

-This shows how to catch errors in microfrontends with an ErrorBoundary.
+This example shows how to catch errors in microfrontends with an ErrorBoundary.

 ## Usage

-### Micro frontends
+### Microfrontends

-- Build each micro frontend with `npm run build`
+- Build the microfrontend with `npm run build`
-- Start each micro frontend with `npm run preview`
+- Start the microfrontend with `npm run preview`

 ### Shell